VrejHambardzumyan/VrejHambardzumyan/README.md

-<h3 align="left">Hi 👋!
-My name is Vrej Hambardzumyan<br><br>
+<h2 align="left">Hi 👋!
+My name is Vrej Hambardzumyan<br><br></h2>

-Passionate Software Engineering student at NPUA and 42 Yerevan .<br>I thrive in team environments and love turning ideas into efficient systems.<br>I’m eager to grow, learn, and contribute—seeking opportunities to apply my skills and shape the future of technology.</h3>
+<h3>Passionate Software Engineering student at NPUA and 42 Yerevan .<br>I thrive in team environments and love turning ideas into efficient systems.<br>I’m eager to grow, learn, and contribute—seeking opportunities to apply my skills and shape the future of technology.</h3>

 ###